evgenyneu/evgenii.com/blog/_posts/2016-04-16-programming-harmonic-oscillator.md

 <a href="/files/2016/04/harmonic_oscillator/06_010_user_input.html" target="_blank" class="Button">Demo</a>

-You will see two text input controls centered under the harmonic oscillator.
+You will see two empty text boxes centered under the harmonic oscillator.
 Next we will add the JavaScript code to connect these controls to the simulation.

 ### User input JavaScript

-* Add the user input module **below** the `simulation.start();` line:
+* Add the following code **below** the `simulation.start();` line at the bottom part of the file:

 ```JavaScript
 // Get input for the mass and the spring constant from the user